igrigorik/http-client-hints/draft.md

 The client and server, or an intermediate proxy, may use an opt-in mechanism to negotiate which fields should be reported to allow for efficient content adaption.

+## Server Processing of Client Hints

+The server may decide to use provided client hint information to select an alternate resource.
+When the server performs such selection, and if the choice may affect how the resource should be processed on the client, then it must confirm the selection and indicate the value of selected resource via corresponding response header.

 # The CH-DPR Client Hint